khaledelsayed2003/ai-powered-nanoparticle-synthesis/README.md

-# 🧠 AI-Powered Nanoparticle Synthesis & Analysis
+# 🧠 AI-Powered Nanoparticle Synthesis & Analysis..
 ### A Collaborative Project between the Biomedical and Software Engineering Departments
 ### A sustainable approach to nanotechnology using green synthesis and artificial intelligence.